H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 Visa Validity Period

-Unlike the rigid regulations surrounding some other work-related visas, the H-1B gives holders the ability to port their status from one employer to another during their stay.
-It also allows them to work part-time and for multiple employers at the same time.
+The H-1B also allows them to work part-time and for multiple employers at the same time.

 Anyone Can Apply

 One of the biggest H-1B benefits is that foreign professionals from all over the world can apply.
-While the E-2 visa can only be obtained by people from treaty countries and the TN is reserved for Canadians and Mexicans, the H-1B is open to nationals and citizens of any country.
+While the E-2 visa can only be obtained by people from treaty countries and the TN is reserved for Canadians and Mexicans, the H-1B visa is available to nationals and citizens of any country.

 Check out our H-1B Predictions for the Year.

-Spouses and Dependents
+Spouses and Dependents Can Come With You

-You can bring your spouse and children over as dependents under the H4 visa.
+With the H-1B, You can bring your spouse and children over as dependents under the H-4 visa.
 Their stay will be as long as the principal holder, and extensions can be acquired for each H-4.
-Additionally, H-4 holders can now work in the U.S. after obtaining Employment Authorization Documents.

 Dual Intent